Transition Year Programme

 About the Programme

-The programme has something to offer all students regardless of subject or career interests; however it is a particularly valuable programme for students interested in a career in the health sector, including medicine, nursing, psychology, pharmacy, occupational therapy and social work.
+The TY Programme has something to offer all students regardless of subject or career interests; however, it is a particularly valuable programme for students interested in a career in the health sector, including medicine, nursing, psychology, pharmacy, occupational therapy and social work.

-Observation and participation in a mock multidisciplinary meeting alongside clinicians from our MDT teams;
+- Observation and participation in a mock Multidisciplinary Team ((MDT) Meeting alongside clinical staff from our MDTs

-A mental health services management workshop presented by CEO Paul Gilligan
+- A mental health services management workshop presented by our Chief Executive Officer (CEO), Paul Gilligan

 Transition Year Graduation Ceremony